ietf-wg-rpp/rpp-requirements/src/draft-ietf-rpp-requirements.md

 **R4.5** The RPP architecture MUST include loose coupling between the server and the client, allowing for non-coordinated introduction of non-breaking version changes on both sides.

-**R4.6** A RPP MUST have either a lenient validation mode, where unknown properties are ignored, or a strict validation mode, where unknown properties are treated as an error.
-The mode is up to client and server policy with mode signalling.”
+**R4.6** RPP MUST enforce the use of strict validation, where unknown properties are treated as an error.

 **R4.7** RPP MUST support linking of objects of the same or different types, with flexible cardinality (one-to-one, one-to-many, many-to-many).
 The links MUST also support to have attributes of their own (e.g., a link between a domain and a contact object with a different contact role).